overwolf/overwolf.github.io/docs/topics/hotkeys-best-practices.md

 It is not possible to reassign hotkeys directly from apps, only through the Overwolf client settings page.

-What you can do is place a direct link to the relevant settings page using:
+What you can do is place a direct link to the relevant settings page, into the hotkeys of a specific game settings, using:

- `overwolf://settings/games-overlay?hotkey=hotkey_name_in_manifest`.

-You can even link into the hotkeys of a specific game settings:

 `overwolf://settings/games-overlay?hotkey=hotkey_name_in_manifest&gameId=game_id`